What to Do About Incessant Thinking

 So what can we do about incessant thinking?

-First of all, realize that it isn’t “bad.”
-It doesn’t mean you’re not conscious or are somehow unspiritual.
+First, realize that overthinking isn’t inherently “bad.”
+It doesn’t mean you’re not conscious or that you lack mindfulness.
 The body responds to inputs and stressors with thoughts.

 But here’s the thing about a mind that thinks incessantly: it is not a contented mind.
 A truly happy and contented mind would have no need to source thoughts and reactions when they were not relevant for the need of the time.